 Lymphoma is currently the fifth most common cancer diagnosed by clinicians in the UK (after breast, lung, colon and prostate cancers).
 It is the most common blood cancer.

-Each year in the UK, around 1,800 people are diagnosed with Hodgkin lymphoma.
+Each year in the UK, over 1800 people are diagnosed with Hodgkin lymphoma.

 Each year in the UK, over 12,000 people are diagnosed with non-Hodgkin lymphoma.

 A lymphoma diagnosis is life changing.
 People deal with it in different ways.

 Chemotherapy is often used to treat lymphoma, but other treatments are also used.

 Having lymphoma does not mean you can’t travel abroad but it is important to get the right travel insurance in place.

 Our booklets and information sheets are free of charge.
 We also have some audio books, ebooks and EasyRead information.